chronoscz/Fairtris/README.md

 | <kbd>B</kbd> | <kbd>X</kbd> | <kbd>Button 1</kbd> |
 | <kbd>A</kbd> | <kbd>C</kbd> | <kbd>Button 2</kbd> |

+Given that the keyboard and controller can be freely mapped, in the remainder of this document, when discussing the game scenes, general names of the buttons will be given (those listed in the table above, in the column `NES controller button`).

 In addition to the basic buttons, some keys have special functions assigned permanently.
 These keys cannot be used for any other purpose, therefore do not try to use them when mapping the keyboard.

 | Keyboard&nbsp;key | Assigned function |